eciggaar/devops-workshop/openshift/4-TrafficManagement.md

 This is something you can easily do with Istio.
 It requires additional VirtualService and DestinationRule definitions.

 Using pipelines and Knative it is also rather simple to accomplish this.
-A good approach would be to create a dedicated Pipeline Run for this.
-However in this lab wel will edit the pipeline directly and implicitly create a new pipeline run when starting the pipeline.
+Again, a good approach would be to trigger this by adding / changing the configuration in a dedicated Git repository -- as mentioned in the previous section of this workshop.
+However, in this lab wel will edit the pipeline directly and implicitly create a new pipeline run when starting the pipeline.

 1. For this, switch tab to the IBM Cloud Shell and ensure that the `devops-workshop` project is your current project.
-Then edit the pipeline by running:
+Then, edit the pipeline by running:

     ```bash
     $ oc edit pipeline workshop-pipeline